microchip-pic-avr-examples/pic16f15244-family-simple-i2c-io-expander/README.md

 <img src="images/schematic.png" width="500px"><br>
 *Figure 1 - Electrical Configuration of device.
 Shown with Address Lines tied to GND.*<br>

-On the PIC16-152, the default positions for the pins and ports are:
+On the device, the default positions for the pins and ports are:

 | Function  | Pin or PORT
 | --------- | ----